-The TSS simplified journey allows businesses to move goods from Great Britain into Northern Ireland by making a simplified declaration before the goods move and then providing the full information about the goods after they have moved.
-This is the most common journey on TSS.
+The TSS Simplified Procedure allows businesses to move goods from GB to NI by making a simplified declaration before the goods move (pre-movement) and then providing the full information about the goods after they have moved (post-movement) for both 'not at risk' and 'at risk' goods.
+Further guidance on 'not at risk' and 'at risk' goods can be found on GOV.UK.

-The TSS Full Frontier journey
+• The TSS Full Frontier journey

-The TSS Full Frontier Declaration path requires traders to submit all information on their declaration and pay any necessary duties at the same time, generally before the goods move into Northern Ireland.
+The TSS Full Frontier Declaration path requires traders to submit all information on their declaration and pay any necessary duties at the same time, generally before the goods move to NI.
 Movements from Rest of World excluding the European Union (RoW excluding EU) or movements into inventory-linked locations must use the TSS Full Frontier Declaration path.
-While all movements from Great Britain (GB) to Northern Island (NI) can also use this declaration path, it is recommended that you use the TSS simplified journey where possible
+While all movements from GB to NI can also use this declaration path, the TSS Simplified Procedure or the simplified processes for Internal Market Movements (IMMI) may be of more benefit to you.

-Data must be provided by traders for different parts or level of the declaration, whether within the TSS Portal or using the API:
+Information must be provided by traders for different parts or level of the goods movement, whether within the TSS Portal or using the API:

+• Declaration header: movement information; provided once to cover all consignments on a vehicle (for example, truck)

+Information at the header level of an Entry Summary Declaration is relevant for all consignments of goods transported by a Carrier in the same vehicle for a specific route.
+Although the consignments may belong to different traders, they share the same transport information at the header level of the Entry Summary Declaration.

-- Declaration Header: movement information; provided once to cover all consignments on a vehicle (e.g., truck) - Consignment: provided once for each consignment in a movement.
-A consignment is a set of goods being moved from one exporter to one importer - Goods item(s): provided once for each item within a consignment.
-An item is a set of goods with the same description (i.e., with the same commodity code).
-For example, five pallets of a single type of light bulb would be one item
+Consignment: provided once for each consignment in a movement

+A consignment is a set of goods being moved from one exporter to one importer.
+The consignment can be for either the TSS Simplified Procedure or the simplified processes for the Internal Market Movement (IMMI).

+• Goods item(s): provided once for each item within a consignment

+An item is a set of goods with the same description (for example, with the same commodity code).
+For example, five pallets of a single type of light bulb would be one item.

 Note that the current maximum number of items that can be declared on a single declaration is 99.
-Should you need to declare over 99 goods items that move in the same movement (i.e., the same truck), you may create multiple consignments that have the same information at consignment (header) level, but which contain different goods items.
+Should you need to declare over 99 goods items that move in the same movement (for example, the same truck), you may create multiple consignments that have the same information at consignment (header) level, but which contain different goods items.